Leod3/konaexynos/README.md

 - edit table
 - saving
 - saving the table in the correct format
+- modifiying other parts of the dts file according to the table changes
+- saving it in the correct order

 ### What doesn't
-- modifiying other parts of the dts file according to the table changes
+- idk smasnungs kernel which prevents it from working( mostly )

 ### Issues
 - If there are any issues or whatever open an issue